bcgov/wps/web/apps/wps-web/README.md

 #### [Node.js](https://nodejs.org/en/)

-- You’ll need to have Node >= 20.x and yarn on your machine.
+- You’ll need to have Node >= 24.x and yarn on your machine.
 You can use [nvm](https://github.com/nvm-sh/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.
-- Note: We are using Node 19 as a base image on our pipeline.
-- On ubuntu: `sudo apt install nodejs`

 #### [yarn](https://yarnpkg.com/)

-- `npm install -g yarn`
+- `corepack enable`

 ### Installing

-In the project directory, run:
+All commands should be run from the `web/` workspace root, not from this directory.

-#### `yarn`
+#### `yarn install`

-Installs all dependencies in the node_modules folder.
+Installs all dependencies for all packages in the monorepo.

 #### Cypress on WSL2